hp77-creator/dylogor/README.md

 can help you query about those logs on the basis of various fields in the log document

+:info: logs will be sent to port `3000`

 An example of log document that is stored in Dylogor:

 ```json